Arnold and Nancy Allen with Dr. Francel

 He could have remained at his position with the OU Health Sciences/OU Medical Center.
 But after 8-1/2 years he has decided to start his own independent practice as of January 7, 2005.
 He is a man who loves challenges and faces them with faith rather than fear.

 Dr. Francel decided to become a doctor when he was in high school back in Toledo, Ohio.
 He got permission to accompany his family physician some in his practice so he could observe what being a physician was all about.
 Since that time, he has spent his entire adult life either training to help people or actually doing just that.

 No person has ever touched our lives and blessed us like Dr. Francel.
 As much as I am grateful for him saving my husband from what would have been certain death, I feel I am equally blessed just to have gotten acquainted with such a fine Christian man who has who has taught me much about faith.
 There is no person I admire more.
 Every day my husband and I thank God for him!
-Without Dr. Francel's surgery, my husband would have died almost 18 years ago.
+Without Dr. Francel's surgery, my husband would have died about 18 years ago.

 Dr. Francel is now retired from medical practice and is a minister, finishing seminary St. Paul School of Theology in Oklahoma City in two short years taking a compact schedule of classes.
 He now has a Master's in Divinity degree.
 He is also very active serving the Lord in his church--Resurrection Lutheran Church in Yukon, OK as Assistant Minister to Pastor Mark Borseth and he is enjoying spending quality time with his family.
 He is also Co-Director of the Piedmont Park Project.
 He does other volunteer projects in the community.

 News Flash - Arnold is still tumor free!